RobithYusuf/trap-tracker/README.md

 - **DevTools Panel**: Full error details with stack traces

 ### Copy Errors for Debugging
-- Click **"Copy 📋"** to copy all errors
+- Click **"Copy 📋"** to copy all errors in formatted text
-- Click **"✨"** to copy with AI debugging prompt
-- Paste into ChatGPT, Claude, or your preferred AI assistant
+- Errors are formatted for easy sharing and debugging

 ## 🏗️ Architecture